Ditonellapiaga

-Margherita Carducci (born 5 February 1997), known professionally as Ditonellapiaga (a portmanteau compound of the Italian phrase dito nella piaga, or "finger in the wound"), is an Italian singer-songwriter.
+Margherita Carducci (born 5 February 1997), known professionally as Ditonellapiaga, (Note: A univerbation of the Italian phrase dito nella piaga, 'finger in the wound' i.e. 'salt in the wound'.) is an Italian singer-songwriter.

-Biography
+Life and career

 Carducci was born in Rome.
 Her music career began in 2017 when she started playing with artists in the Roman music scene such as Alessandro Casagni, Lorenzo Taddei, and Flavio Calogero.
 After deciding to create a project with her original music, she started working in 2019 with the Roman producer duo Bbprod, with whom she released the debut single "Parli".

 In October 2020, she obtained a recording contract with the label Dischi Belli, part of the BMG Rights Management group, and released a cover of Matia Bazar's song "Per un'ora d'amore", followed by the single "Morphina" in December.

 In February 2021, she released "Spreco di potenziale", which took shape in the Italian indie pop sphere, single that anticipated the release of the debut EP entitled "Morsi", out on 23 April.
 In the same year, the cover of "Per un'ora d'amore" was included in the soundtrack of the film Anni da cane by Fabio Mollo.

 Her debut album, Camouflage, was released on 14 January 2022.
 She participated at the Sanremo Music Festival 2022 alongside Donatella Rettore, with the song "Chimica".

+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026, competing with the song "Che fastidio!".
+Her entry finished third overall, but her duet performance of "The Lady Is a Tramp" with TonyPitony won the cover night of the festival.